manishkatyan/bbb-recording/README.md

 - bbb_recording_server_path: Path where `bbb-recording-server` is installed on BBB Recording server
 - bbb_recording_client_ssh_private_key: filename of SSH private key on BBB Recording client.
 SSH private key is used for password-less SSH login to BBB Recording server

+4. Once you have setup BBB Recording server and client, following above steps, you are all set.
+As classes get completed on BBB Recording clinets, recordings would be rsync to BBB Recording server, who, in turn, would process and publish recordings.

+5. Optionally, you can also enable BBB Recording server to convert recordings into MP4 as [detailed here](https://github.com/manishkatyan/bbb-mp4)